pm-coding/AdaRex-adjusted/README-IR.md

 We propose AdaReX (Adaptive eXplainable Recommendation), to model auxiliary and target domains simultaneously.
 By performing specific tasks in respective domains and their interconnection via a discriminator model, AdaReX allows the aspect sequences to learn common knowledge across different domains.

+# Original Code and Changes
+The original code can be found at https://github.com/YuYi0/AdaRex/, and the original paper can be found at https://dl.acm.org/doi/10.1145/3624918.3625331 .
+We have not made substantial changes to how the code runs so far; any adjustments would be to the arguments, such as batch size, when creating the Trainer and Processor.

 # Cuda Setup
 * Run: _git clone https://github.com/pm-coding/AdaRex-adjusted.git_